Foundations of geometric approximate group theory: Background on dimension theory

 \begin{remark} In \cite[p.\ 107]{BuyaloSchroeder}, the dimension $\dim X$ of a metric space $(X,d)$ is defined as $\mu \dim X$.
 This is somewhat unfortunate since \cite[Ex.\ 1.10.23]{Engelking} shows that $\mu\dim X$ and $\dim X$ do not coincide for general metric spaces.
 The reason that this will not cause any problems for us in the sequel, when applying results from \cite{BuyaloSchroeder}, is that we will only consider topological dimension of non-empty compact metric spaces, and for these we have the following result. \end{remark}

 \begin{theorem} If $(X,d)$ is a non-empty compact metric space, then $\mu\dim X = \dim X$. \end{theorem} \begin{proof} See \cite{Engelking}, Definition 1.6.7 and Theorem 1.6.12. \end{proof}

 Thus, when we know we are dealing with a compact metric space $X$, we may use Definition \ref{Def myu-dim} as our definition for $\dim X$.
 Our next goal is to introduce the notion of linearly controlled metric dimension of a metric space.
-For this we need the definition of the Lebesgue number of an open cover. \begin{definition} For an open cover $\cU$ of a metric space $X$, \emph{the Lebesgue number of $\cU$} is the number $L(\cU):=\inf_{x\in X}L(\cU,x)$, where L$(\cU,x):=\sup_{ U\in\cU} \dist(x, X\setminus U)$. \end{definition}
+For this we need the definition of the Lebesgue number of an open cover. \begin{definition} For an open cover $\cU$ of a metric space $X$, \emph{the Lebesgue number of $\cU$} is the number $L(\cU)\coloneqq \inf_{x\in X}L(\cU,x)$, where $L(\cU,x)\coloneqq \sup_{ U\in\cU} \dist(x, X\setminus U)$. \end{definition}

 Note that $L(\cU)$ may be strictly larger than $\mesh \cU$ (and even infinite, as will be the case for $L(\widehat\cU_{-1})$ in the proof of Theorem \ref{l-dim-leq-dim} below).
 The following definition of linearly controlled metric dimension is given in Subsection 9.1.4 of \cite{BuyaloSchroeder}. \begin{definition} If $(X,d)$ is a non-empty metric space, then its \emph{linearly controlled metric dimension} $\ell$-$\dim X$ is the minimal integer $n\in\bN_0$ with the following property: there exists a $\delta \in (0,1)$ such that for every sufficiently small $r>0$ there is an open cover $\cU$ of $X$ with $\mult \cU\leq n+1$, $\mesh \cU\leq r$ and $L(\cU)\geq \delta r$.
 If no such $n\in\bN_0$ exists, we say that $\ell$-$\dim X=\infty$.
 Since $\ell$-$\dim$ of a metric space depends on the choice of metric, we will often emphasize this choice by writing $\ell$-$\dim (X,d)$ instead of just $\ell$-$\dim X$. \end{definition} In \cite{BuyaloLebedeva}, linearly controlled metric dimension is referred to as \emph{capacity dimension}; the term \emph{microscopic Assouad-Nagata dimension} is also sometimes used.
-For general metric spaces $(X,d)$ we always have the inequality $\ell$-$\dim X \geq \dim X$ (see \cite[Proposition 2.2]{Lang-Sch}), but the converse is not true in general.
-See \cite[Chapter 11]{BuyaloSchroeder} for some examples of calculation of $\ell$-$\dim$ and $\dim$.